uniibu/lebab-ce/README.md

 # serve with hot reload at localhost:3000
 $ npm run dev # Or yarn dev

-# build dist folder for production
+# build docs folder for production
 $ npm run generate # Or yarn generate

 ```